 1. The Horrific Monster Called Nian

-One year, just before Nian’s appearance, a sage strolled into a village.
+One year, however, a sage strolled into a village just before Nian’s appearance.
 Not only did he decline to hide, he even succeeded in driving away the rampaging beast.
-The old man then revealed himself to be a god, thereafter which he taught the villagers how to use the color red, crackling burning bamboos, and lit candles to scare away Nian.
+Later, the old man revealed himself to be a god, thereafter which he taught the villagers how to use the color red, crackling burning bamboos, and lit candles to scare away Nian.
 From that year onwards, the Chinese began wearing red, putting up red decorations, and burning firecrackers before and after the arrival of the New Year.
 Nian never again appeared.
 The great threat was forever subdued.